cvsnraju/cvsnraju.github.io/_posts/2019-10-13-Analysis with Python[Pandas, Matplolib] on Data.gov.in portal data.md

 Matplotlib is a 2d plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments.
 Matplotlib can be used in Python scripts, Python and IPython shell, Jupyter Notebook, web application servers and GUI toolkits.

-I done a small run down project using Pandas, Matplotlib.
+I have done a small run down project using Pandas, Matplotlib.

 Source file(CSV) is generated from [Data.gov.in](https://Data.gov.in "OGDP India") - All India level and State-wise Key Indicators of NFHS-3 and NFHS-4 Data set.